anmaykapoor/excel_project/README.md

-📊 Sales Dashboard Analysis (Excel-Based)
+📊 Sales Dashboard Analysis – Excel Project
-This project showcases an interactive Excel dashboard built to analyze sales performance data across regions and months.
-It transforms raw transactional data into clear, visual insights for quick decision-making — all without using any code or external tools.

-📁 File Included
-ExcelProject-SalesDashboard.xlsm – Contains raw sales data and the interactive dashboard
+A business analytics project developed using Microsoft Excel to track and visualize sales performance across products, regions, and months.
+The dashboard offers an intuitive interface built with pivot tables, charts, and slicers — no code required.

+📌 Project Overview
+This project transforms raw sales data into a visually interactive Excel dashboard.
+The goal was to identify trends, product performance, and regional strengths using only spreadsheet features like PivotTables and slicers.
+It simulates a real-world scenario where business teams need quick, clean insights directly from raw sales files.

+🧩 Dataset Used
+Raw data sheet with the following fields:

+Product, Region, Quantity Sold, Sales Amount, Date

-🛠 Tools & Features Used
+🛠️ Tools & Technologies
+Microsoft Excel – Used for all analysis and visualization

-Pivot Tables – To summarize data dynamically
+Pivot Tables – For dynamic data summarization

-Charts – Line, Column, Pie to visualize trends & proportions
+Charts – Column, Line, and Pie charts for KPI tracking

-Slicers – For filter-based interaction
+Slicers – For region-wise and product-wise filtering

-Macros-enabled workbook – Smooth functionality with .xlsm format
+Macros-enabled Workbook (.xlsm)

-📌 Key Highlights
+🗃️ Key Features
-Visual overview of product-wise & region-wise sales
+✔️ Product-wise and region-wise sales tracking

-Monthly sales trends to track performance over time
+✔️ Monthly sales trend analysis
+✔️ Interactive slicers for multi-filtering
+✔️ Dynamic charts updated through PivotTables

-Easy-to-navigate dashboard layout using slicers
+✔️ Clean dashboard layout for executive reporting

-Fully built in Excel — no plugins or code required
+📊 Dashboard Highlights
+Total Sales by Region

+Top-Selling Products

+Monthly Sales Trends

+Product Contribution (Pie Chart)

+Filter Slicers for quick region/product selection

-🚀 How to Use
+🚀 How to Run
-Open the .xlsm file using Microsoft Excel (enable macros if prompted).
+Open the Excel file: ExcelProject-SalesDashboard.xlsm

+Enable macros (if prompted)

-Go to the DASHBOARD sheet.
+Go to the DASHBOARD sheet

-Use slicers to filter data by region, month, or product.
+Use slicers to explore product or region-wise sales

-Analyze dynamic visual updates in real-time
+Observe live updates in the charts

+✨ Outcome
+This project demonstrates how Excel can deliver professional-grade dashboards.
+It helped surface actionable business insights from raw sales data — suitable for sales managers and small business owners needing quick reporting without coding.

+📬 Contact
+Anmay Kapoor
+📧 anmaykapoor15@gmail.com
+📍 Jaipur, India
+🔗 LinkedIn